The Intellectual Property Review: Chile

 In cases of infringement of industrial property law rights, according to Article 106 of the new law, holders of these rights shall be entitled to file a civil complaint requesting:

 - cessation of the acts that breach their rights;

 - the adoption of necessary measures to avoid the continuance of the breach.

-The legislator included a complete array of measures to provide a solution to the problems resulting from a breach.
-In this respect, the possibility to claim damages is established, which in the past was impossible unless the defendant had first been convicted or at least indicted after a long criminal proceeding.
+The legislature included a complete array of measures to provide a solution to the problems resulting from a breach.
+In this respect, the option to claim damages is established, which in the past was impossible unless the defendant had first been convicted or at least indicted after a long criminal proceeding.

-To improve the effectiveness of these actions, in Article 107 of the new law the legislator provided that these actions will follow the rules of a 'summary proceeding' stipulated in the Code of Civil Procedure that is submitted to substantially shorter terms than those of an ordinary proceeding, and whereby results would be obtained within a reasonable time.
-This aspect is especially relevant when considering that breaches are normally related to economic or commercial activities, when a late decision, even if it is favourable, can become completely useless.
+To improve the effectiveness of these actions, in Article 107 of the new law the legislature provided that they will follow the rules of a 'summary proceeding' stipulated in the Code of Civil Procedure, which is conducted in a substantially shorter term than an ordinary proceeding therefore results would be obtained within a reasonable time.
+This aspect is especially relevant considering breaches are normally related to economic or commercial activities, in which case a late decision, even if it is favourable, can become completely useless.

-Regarding compensation of damages, Article 108 of the new law entitles the claimant to elect one out of three possible systems for determining its amount, namely:
+Regarding compensatory damages, Article 108 of the new law entitles the claimant to elect one of three possible systems for determining the amount, namely:

 - the profits that the claimant has ceased to receive as a consequence of the breach;

 - the profits obtained by the infringing party as a consequence of the breach; or